 BMA stands for "best-match average".
 First define similarity of a term to a group of terms as which is the most similar terms in group to x.

-'''
+Then the BMA similarity is calculated as:

 S(x, group) = max{y in group}(x, y)

-'''